 We highlighted this 'problem' by dramatizing what could happen if a cat couldn't find its litter box.

 And yes, actual cats were used in both the print and TV.

-The brief: "We need McDonald's Olympics spots.
+The brief: "We need spots for the Olympics.
 Oh, and we only have $50k.
 Go!"